tryscer/flock/flock-music.md

 ​	Cindy presses against me.
 I look to my left: Eleanore and Cindy are sitting a foot apart.
 Both are locking sights on Tim.
 It suddenly feels even hotter in the car.
 "Tim, didn’t you say," says Cindy, “it's not the number of shows, it's how *gas* the numbers are.
 Isn't that right, Tim?”
 "That's right, kidd-o”, says Tim, without looking up from his map.
 ​	Cindy ventures, "Is the show we're going to… in your opinion, of course…"
+​	"Well," says Tim, and looks back at Cindy.
+This favor does not go unnoticed with Eleanore. "well, kidd-o… this will be the show of your young life.
+Years from now, when you're… like… forty or something… you'll tell your grandkids all about that show you saw today".
+The sun going through the strands of his orange hair seems to fill me with pleasant tingles.
 ​	"What's their name, pretty?"
 I say.
 I realize what it is I said when everybody, Barry included, turns to look at me.
 "What's their pretty name I mean.
 I mean I bet their name is real pretty".
 I sink into my seat and add: "Um".
 Barry and Tim exchange disgusted, amused looks.
 To my horror, Cindy and Eleanore do the same.
 It seems my catastrophe has reunited them… if only for a moment.
 The next one, Eleanore is saying, “So, Tim, have you been to any of their shows?”
 ​	“Who?”
 I venture.
 “Who are they?”